Description

 OpenCVE Recommended Actions

-• If a kernel upgrade cannot be performed immediately, unload or disable the mtd_intel_dg module to prevent its execution.
+• If a kernel upgrade is not immediately possible, unload or disable the mtd_intel_dg kernel module to prevent execution of the vulnerable code path.

 Tracking